Specialization map for quiver Grassmannians: Generalities

 \subsubsection{Minimal degenerations}

-We recall the fundamental result of Bongartz on minimal degenerations and derive from it a consequence used in the study of specialization maps. \begin{thm}[(Bongartz, \cite{Bo}, Theorem 4)] Let $M\leq_{\mathrm{deg}} N$ be a degeneration of representations of a quiver $\mathcal{Q}$ of Dynkin type.
-Then, it is minimal if and only if there are indecomposables $X_1 , S_1$, a (nonsplit) short exact sequence
+We recall the fundamental result of Bongartz on minimal degenerations (formulated in the special case of Dynkin quivers) and derive from it a consequence used in the study of specialization maps. \begin{thm}[(Bongartz, \cite{Bo}, Theorem 4)] Let $M\leq_{\mathrm{deg}} N$ be a degeneration of representations of a Dynkin quiver $\mathcal{Q}$.
+Then, it is minimal if and only if there is an exact sequence